anetegithub/Geranium.Toposort/README.md

 ## Components
 There is base interfacem but better use implementations, and extension methods with generic type checks:
-* `Itoposort` - base interface, use it when u can't use base class
+* `IToposort` - base interface, use it when u can't use base class
 * `ToposortType` - base class implemented all logic
 * `ToposortExtensions.Sort` - implicit extension method for topo sorting
 * `ToposortExtensions.TopoSort` - explicit extension method for topo sorting